KennethNagies/Space_Invaders_JavaFX/README.md

 This is a recreation of Space Invaders using the JavaFX library

-Planned updates include javadoc implementation, and changes to sprite colors.
+Planned updates include javadoc implementation, changes to sprite colors, and addition of a respawn window post death.